 History of Flying Cars

-Just a decade and a half after the Wright Brothers took off in their airplane over the plains of Kitty Hawk, N.C., in 1903, other pioneering men began chasing the dream of a flying car.
-There was even one attempt in the 18th century to develop a gliding horse cart, which, to no great surprise, failed.
+Just a decade and a half after the Wright Brothers took off in their airplane over Kitty Hawk, N.C., in 1903, other people began chasing the dream of a flying car.
 There are nearly 80 patents on file at the United States Patent and Trademark Office for various kinds of flying cars.
 Some of these have actually flown.
 Most have not.
 And all have come up short of reaching the goal of the mass-produced flying car.
 Here's a look back at a few of the flying cars that distinguished themselves from the pack:

-- Curtiss Autoplane - In 1917, Glenn Curtiss, who could be called the father of the flying car, unveiled the first attempt at such a vehicle.
-His aluminum Autoplane sported three wings that spanned 40 feet (12.2 meters).
+- Curtiss Autoplane - In 1917 Glenn Curtiss designed his aluminum Autoplane that sported three wings that spanned 40 feet (12.2 meters).
 The car's motor drove a four-bladed propeller at the rear of the car.
 The Autoplane never truly flew, but it did manage a few short hops.

-- ConvAirCar - In the 1940s, Consolidated-Vultee developed a two-door sedan equipped with a detachable airplane unit.
-The ConvAirCar debuted in 1947, and offered one hour of flight and a gas mileage of 45 miles (72 kilometers) per gallon.
+- ConvAirCar - In the 1940s, Consolidated Vultee Aircraft (eventually renamed Convair) developed a two-door sedan equipped with a detachable airplane unit.
+The ConvAirCar debuted in 1946 and offered one hour of flight and a gas mileage of 45 miles (72 kilometers) per gallon.
 Plans to market the car ended when it crashed on its third flight.

 These pioneers never managed to develop a viable flying car, and some even died testing their inventions.
 However, they proved that a car could be built to fly, and inspired a new group of roadable aircraft enthusiasts.
-With advances in lightweight material, computer modeling and computer-controlled aircraft, the dream is very close to becoming reality.
-In the next section, we will look at the flying cars being developed today that eventually could be in our garages.
+With advances in lightweight material, computer modeling and computer-controlled aircraft, the dream is closer than ever to becoming reality.
+In the next section, we will look at more recent attempts to develop flying cars.